bitkeyhash/FuzionTxT/README.md

 ## 🏁 How to Run This Play

 1. 📥 Download the `FuzionTxT.sh` script
-2. 🏃‍♂️ Run it in your terminal: `bash FuzionTxT.sh`
+2. 🏃‍♂️ Run it in your terminal: `chmod +x fuziontxt.sh && ./fuziontxt.sh`
-3. 🎯 Follow the on-screen prompts to input your file names
+3. 🎯 Follow the on-screen prompts to input your file names and output.

 ## 🏈 Game Features